lanyou1900/SimpleCalc/README.txt

 - one bug persists: you can't use "/-" in the calculation, for example "2/-2" will crash.
 Use "-2/2" instead.
   I will fix it ASAP.
 - another limitation: no parenthesises are allowed yet, nor are sinus, pi, etc...
+- and last but not least: I need to fix the error handling of the code.

 Version 1.03:
 - usage: "java SimpleCalc number1 (+-*/) number2."